-In 2005, a ballot measure was presented to property owners to decide whether DEH should receive additional funding to support mosquito, vector and disease control services.
-Property owners were advised that a portion of the money raised by this measure would be used for a Vector Habitat Remediation Program (Program) that would implement long-term solutions for controlling mosquito breeding habitat and providing better protection to the public from vector-borne diseases.
+In 2005, a ballot measure was passed by property owners providing the Department of Environmental Health Vector Control Program additional funding to support mosquito, vector and disease control services.
+The ballot identified a portion of the funding would be used for a Vector Habitat Remediation Program (Program).
+The Program implements long-term solutions for controlling mosquito breeding habitat and provides increased protection to the public from mosquito-borne diseases.

 Under this Program, grant funding is offered to landowners and managers, including public sector entities, to physically alter chronic mosquito breeding sites in ways that will reduce mosquito breeding habitats and improve the effectiveness of mosquito breeding control measures in a more environmentally friendly way.
 The Program provides a strong focus on designing, modifying and maintaining wetlands and stormwater facilities to function in a way that will reduce or eliminate mosquito breeding habitat while balancing the water quality, biological, aesthetic and hydrological values of wetlands.

 The Program offers two types of grants: directed and competitive.
 Directed grants are limited to $50,000 per individual project and competitive grants are limited to $500,000 per individual project.

 The period for submitting Competitive Grant Application Packages for 2013 is closed.